Makersmic/Rhino-3d-Printer/Firmware/Klipper/Config_Files.md

 Currently using Fluidd web interface v0.9.1-609-gf2b4d353 so it's a little dated.
 Need to try and migrate over to mainsail since it is supported right now.

+Would be nice if someone developed a printer.cfg swapper program.